zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## What is Implemented So Far

 <p align="justify">I have converted the original supplied converter
-for old RSGAN to the new RSGAN for my personal purposes.</p>
+for old RSGAN to the new RSGAN for my personal purposes.
+Then I modernized the implementation a little bit.
+Next I figured out, that some models look like ESRGAN modesl, but that they are not the models I can use or that they are no ESRGAN or somes´thing is strange with the models.
+To have an idea what a model does I wrote a simple analysing tools.
+This tool identifies highly reliable old an new ERSGAN models and it is able to find out if a model is possibly RealsESRGAN.
+This is important driven by the fact that sometime a model is wrong declared.
+Next I wrot a converter from RealESRGAN to ESRGAN.
+This converter works so far quite good.</p>

-## How to Use the Converter
+## How to Use the Main Converter

 <p align="justify">You need following two files from the <code>scripts</code>
-folder.</p>
+folder to get the converter run.</p>

 ```
 RRDBNet_arch.py